 Curtis Mazelin has worked in Portland’s restaurant industry for more than 20 years, so when the opportunity came up to run his own Jamaican restaurant, he leapt at the chance.
-He took over Northeast Portland’s Yaad Style Jamaican Cuisine in December 2019, and then the COVID-19 pandemic hit.
+He took over Northeast Portland’s Yaad Style Jamaican Cuisine in December 2019.

-“[Last year] was rough for all of us, but with the many delivery platforms, I stayed afloat,” says Mazelin, a self-taught cook who serves homestyle dishes inspired by his grandmother’s cooking.
+Mazelin, a self-taught cook, serves homestyle dishes inspired by his grandmother’s cooking.
 The restaurant was one of several featured in Top Chef’s season 18, as chef and guest judge Gregory Gourdet spoke to the complexity of Jamaican flavors and its cultural roots in African cuisine.

-Today hungry diners at Yaad Style Jamaican order Mazelin’s signature jerk chicken, oxtail, salt-cod fritters and sweet fried plantains for takeout, while he plans for the days he can offer live reggae music to accompany his rum cocktails in the evenings.
+Hungry diners at Yaad Style Jamaican order Mazelin’s signature jerk chicken, oxtail, salt-cod fritters and sweet fried plantains for takeout, or dine in on a special night to enjoy rum cocktails and the restaurant turns into a live reggae dance hall.
 It’s easy to grab your fare and walk three blocks east to Irving Park, where picnic tables and an off-leash area make for a prime picnic in the city for you and your pup.

 Barbecue With River Views in Salem